fdazen/fda-documentation/IBE_general.md

 #**Internet Booking Engine Customization**

-Frontdesk Anywhere enables properties to offer a real-time online booking on their website.
+Frontdesk Anywhere enables properties to offer real-time online booking on their website.
 IBE is the name for the Frontdesk Anywhere “Internet Booking Engine”.
 Configuring the booking engine is fast, simple and user friendly.
-Oboe 3.5 offers a wide variety of customization, allowing you to configure its style to complement your website.
+IBE 3.5 offers a wide variety of customization, allowing you to configure its style to complement your website.
 Rooms can be sold online with multiple pictures, promotion codes and up-sell items.

 Your account's booking engine can be accessed using the below URL: